Jeyloh/memory-line/README.md

 ## Usage
 This application is hosted by Heroku and use Firebase features.

-The node server is hosting the React apps static files from node-server/index.js
+The node server is hosting the React apps static files from node-server/index.js.

+Because of node hosting front end there is no need to proxy requests from client to server, bcs client is server rendered.

 ### Scripts